White Sands National Park: Sledding in June

 The entrance is just off Highway 70.
 As you drive down Dunes Drive, you pass by the Ranger Station.
 The Pueblo Revival-style adobe building was built in the 1930s as a job-creation project during the Great Depression.
 There is a small gift shop, and you can purchase your day passes or park pass there.
 As of June 2021, they were only allowing two groups into the stop/temporary ranger station at a time, one group to shop and another to check out.

-What is there to see in White Sands?
+What is there to do in White Sands?

 There are public restrooms on the side of the Visitor's Center.
-There’s only one road into the Park with a few stop-offs along the way.
+There’s only one road (Dune Rd) into the Park with a few stop-offs along the way.
 One of those stop-offs is a boardwalk that walks out to the dunes and provides information about the desert plants and life in the area.
-My dad says that it's a great overview, but I can't personally vouch as we were on a mission to sled.
-There are also restrooms that are permanent port-a-potties about halfway down the road.

 Where is the best place to sled at White Sands National Park?